SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 [repeat &amp; amplify some stuff I said here last month]({{ site.baseurl }}/coronavirus-winter-of-our-discontent/#what-you-can-do), things you can do to make life a little bit better:
 - __Wear a mask!__  It won't suffocate you.
 It might save your life, or the lives of people around you.
+Wear it _properly_, over both your mouth &amp; nose.
 Don't be dumb, here.
-- __Maintain social distance.__  Stay 2 meters (about 6 feet) from others, even with
+- __Maintain social distance.__  Stay 2 meters (6 feet) from others, even with
   masks.
 Stay _completely_ away from people who don't wear masks, since they're advertising their recklessness.
 - __Stay home or work remotely, if you can.__  Not everybody can do this.
 But if you can,